ospalh/anki-addons/pages/Deck title.md

 ### Setup

-There behavior of the add-on can be changed in two points by editing the source file:
+The behavior of the add-on can be changed in two points by editing the source file:

 * title_separator: What to print between the deck name and program